 When Norris went down, he was expected to be sidelined around eight weeks, so he’s ahead of schedule.

-Norris has a history of injuries, having battled shoulder problems for years with the Ottawa Senators.
-After the Sabres acquired him in trade last season, he played just three games before an oblique injury ended his campaign.
+After the Sabres acquired him in trade last season, he played just three games before an oblique injury ended his campaign in March.

-During some difficult times recently, Norris said he leaned his family, teammates and the team’s medical staff for support.
+During some difficult times recently, Norris said he leaned on his family, teammates and the team’s medical staff for support.

 “I think it’s so important to have that,” he said.
 “But there’s still some tough days, for sure, no matter who’s around you.
 You’re just going to go through days (where it’s), ‘Yeah, I’m stuck with it and unable to play.’”